sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Click on a link located by evaluating a JavaScript expression.
 The result of this expression must be an element or list of elements.
 And wait for [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.

 #### click.byId(id)
 Click on link located by the ID attribute.
+Internally we use  ```document.getElementById(id)``` to get the correct element.

 #### click.byIdAndWait(id)
 Click on link located by the ID attribute.
+Internally we use  ```document.getElementById(id)``` to get the correct element.
 And wait for [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.

 #### click.bySelector(selector)
 Click on element that is found by the CSS selector that has the given value.
+Internally we use  ```document.querySelector(selector)``` to get the correct element.

 #### click.bySelectorAndWait(seleector)
 Click on element that is found by name CSS selector that has the given value and wait for the [page cmplete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to happen.
+Internally we use  ```document.querySelector(selector)``` to get the correct element.

 ### Wait
 There are two help commands that makes it easier to wait.
 Either you can wait on a specific id to appear or for x amount of milliseconds.

 #### wait.byTime(ms)
 Wait for x ms.

 #### wait.byId(id,maxTime)
 Wait for an element with id to appear before maxTime.
-If the elemet do not appear within maxTime an error will be thrown.
+The element needs to be visible for the user.
+If the element do not appear within maxTime an error will be thrown.

 #### byXpath(xpath, maxTime) {
 Wait for an element found by xpath to appear before maxTime.
+The element needs to be visible for the user.
 If the elemet do not appear within maxTime an error will be thrown.

 ### Run JavaScript
 You can run your own JavaScript in the browser from your script.